Give thanks for this great sweet potato casserole.

 You’ll also like: Green Chile Cornbread and Sweet Potato Buttermilk Pancakes

-Debate: Are Marshmallows on Top of Sweet Potatoes Hot or Not
+Why Are There Marshmallows on Top of Sweet Potato Casserole?

 Prior to that, sweet potatoes — a vegetable native to the Americas and already well-known and popular — were served more simply.
 But marshmallows added a fun, sweet variation.
 And the use of marshmallows grew and grew.